 - Healthy oils such as olive, avocado and walnut

 - Meal replacement shakes

-So working just off this list, you might have a nice omelet for breakfast or a bowl of granola with nuts, dried fruits and 2% milk.
+So working just off this list, you might have a nice omelet for breakfast or a bowl of granola with nuts, dried fruits and full-fat milk.

 Meal 2 might be a bran muffin with some peanut butter to top it off (yum!).
 Add to that a meal replacement/protein shake.

-Meal 3 could be a piece of chicken with a baked potato and some broccoli sautéed in olive oil.
-Add a glass of fruit juice to that too.
+Meal 3 could be a piece of chicken with a baked potato (and a bit of butter and/or cheese over that) and some broccoli sautéed in olive oil.
+Add a piece of fruit to that too.